django/deps/draft/email-providers.md

 **Status:** The feature was approved in 2024 through the older ticketing process.
 This DEP is rapidly approaching a final draft (**🤔 marks open questions**).
-The implementation is trying to target Django 6.1
+The implementation is targeted to land in Django 6.1.

 ## Motivation